TiniTinyTerminator/cuda_clusters/README.md

+# Overview

+This application processes an input image or a video stream from a camera using CUDA-accelerated image processing techniques.
+It includes functionalities such as converting color images to grayscale, applying Gaussian filters, performing Canny edge detection, labeling connected components, and extracting contours.
+Processed images are saved to a specified output directory.

-# The Canny Edge Filter and Connected Component Labeling
+## The Canny Edge Filter and Connected Component Labeling

 Edge detection is a fundamental task in image processing and computer vision, crucial for identifying object boundaries within images.
 The Canny Edge Filter is a widely used edge detection algorithm due to its ability to detect edges with optimal accuracy.
-This guide will walk you through the steps involved in the Canny Edge Filter, from noise reduction to edge tracking by hysteresis.
-Additionally, the nearest neighbour algorithm for finding clusters or connected components in a binary image will be implemented.
+This application implements the Canny Edge Filter, guiding you through the steps involved, from noise reduction to edge tracking by hysteresis.
+Additionally, it uses the nearest neighbor algorithm to find clusters or connected components in a binary image, enabling the identification and labeling of distinct regions within the image.

 ## Prerequesties